MobeenHashmi/MobeenHashmi/README.md

 - 🌱 I have 1.5 years of experience in frontend development.
 - 💬 Ask me about Web Development, MERN + Vue.
 - 📫 How to reach me 📧Email: Mobeenhasan00038@gmail.com or 🤙Whatsapp me: +92 303 0177881 / +971503845038.
-- 🛠️ Currently qorkin on Bitbucket 🛠️👩‍💻
+- 🛠️ Currently working on Bitbucket 🛠️👩‍💻